sjvermeu/sjvermeu.github.io/content/pending/the-pleasures-of-having-DTAP.md

   business hours, then you don't need it running outside business hours.
 - Commercial products often have distinct terms and conditions for non-production usage.
-You can have databases in production with a premium, gold service level agreement, and have the same database in the other environments with a low, bronze service level agreement towards that vendor: cheaper, but technically the same.
+You can have databases in production with a premium, gold service level agreement, while having the same database in the other environments with a low, bronze service level agreement towards that vendor: cheaper, but technically the same.
 - Abstraction and virtualization technologies allow for better control